 Our peer support program provides family members with information and explanations of the illnesses – what the illnesses are and what to expect – personal support, understanding through others’ experiences, emergency advice, and recommendations on how to deal with the system.

-This is one-on-one counselling, given freely without an eye on the clock.
-Meetings usually take place in the Centre or by telephone, including contact after hours if an unexpected development occurs.
+This is one-on-one counselling, given freely.
+Meetings usually take place in the Support Centre in West Vancouver or by telephone, including contact after hours if an unexpected development occurs.
 The support is provided by someone who knows the ropes and, equally important, understands the tumultuous feelings families are often contending with because he or she, being a family member, has gone through the same kinds of experiences.

 Difficulties and issues are discussed from the same practical, front-line perspective – the most important having to do with getting an ill relative or friend into treatment, including involuntary committal where indicated.
 Problems with the system are put into context and suggestions made for dealing with them.
 Departures from best practices by professionals when they occur – for example, not sharing information with families – are addressed.